2022 Winter Olympics: Beijing Zone

-Yanqing District is a suburban district localised at the Beijing's far north.
-Competitions for luge, skeleton, bobsleigh and alpine skiing were held in Xiaohaituo Mountain area in the West Dazhuangke village of Zhangshanying in Yanqing District, northwest of the urban area of Beijing, 90 km away from the city center of Beijing and 17.5 km away from the town of Yanqing, using artificial snow because of the rarity of natural snow in this region.
+Yanqing District is a suburban district localized at the Beijing's far north.
+Competitions for luge, skeleton, bobsleigh, and alpine skiing were held in Xiaohaituo Mountain area in the West Dazhuangke village (Note: Originally simply Zhuangke.
+It is said that the village Dazhuangke has been officially renamed Xidazhuangke/West Dazhuangke to avoid confusion with the other Dazhuangke, also in Yanqing District.
+Zhuangke (庄窠) approximately means peasant dwellings/households in certain dialects of Jin Chinese; Zhuangke (庄科) is a Mandarin corruption of Jin Chinese Zhuangke (庄窠).) of Zhangshanying in Yanqing District, northwest of the urban area of Beijing, 90 km away from the city center of Beijing and 17.5 km away from the town of Yanqing, using artificial snow because of the rarity of natural snow in this region.